On-Premises Snap XMP Online installation guide

 You can then change the permit used by that account:

-Note: The permit on a resource (e.g. survey) is dependent on the permit that the resource owner has and in the case of sharing it is also dependent on the permit the shared to account has as well as the permit applied on the share itself.
+Note: The permit on a resource (i.e. survey) is dependent on the permit that the resource owner has and in the case of sharing it is also dependent on the permit the shared to account has as well as the permit applied on the share itself.
 So if you use 1 account via the API and want access to surveys that belong to a different account but have been shared to the API account then both accounts need to have API permission as well as the share.

 Contents